scychan/SAFARI_5_analyze_behavioral_data/trialbytrial/readme.txt

     Same as mostleast_voter, except only vote for the maxPanimals (It didn't really make sense to include minPvote.
 See above)

-- least2P_voter
+- most2_voter, least2_voter
-    Same as mostleast_voter, except only vote for the minPanimals.
+    Same as mostleast2_voter, except only vote for the max/min animals.
-    (It didn't really make sense to include minPvote.
-See above)

 - additive
     Instead of multiplying likelihoods together to get posterior, add them together.